 Objectives of the Center

-The Centre for Biomedical Engineering at IIT Gandhinagar (IITGN) is focused on carrying out cutting-edge research in various areas of biomedical engineering.
-The Centre has an explicit mission to produce research that is of social relevance to India, and by extension, across the world.
+The Center for Biomedical Engineering at IIT Gandhinagar (IITGN) is focused on carrying out cutting-edge research in various areas of biomedical engineering.
+The Center has an explicit mission to produce research that is of social relevance to India, and by extension, across the world.
 The main objectives of this Center are:

 - Research and development in biomedical engineering and healthcare technologies

 - developing low-cost technologies related to health care to help people in rural areas

 Collaborating with foreign universities and prominent national and international institutes to conduct research in three major focus areas